Chronic Fatigue Syndrome (CFS): Causes, Symptoms, Treatment 2026

 Who Is at Risk of Chronic Fatigue Syndrome?

-CFS is most commonly diagnosed in adults between 40 and 60 years old, though it can occur at any age.
-Women are affected more often than men, which may indicate hormonal or immune system influences.
+CFS is more common in adults between 40 and 60 years.
+Women are affected more often than men.

-Prolonged emotional stress, physical trauma, or major life changes can trigger or worsen symptoms in vulnerable individuals.
+Long-term stress, emotional trauma, or major life changes may trigger symptoms.

-A history of viral or bacterial infections, especially those that heavily tax the immune system, may increase the likelihood of developing CFS.
+A history of viral or bacterial infections can increase the chances of developing CFS.

 I often see CFS more frequently in women and middle-aged adults, but it can affect anyone.
 Patients with a history of autoimmune conditions, chronic stress, or severe infections appear more vulnerable.
 Family history also plays a role, suggesting a genetic predisposition in some individuals.